 The juvenile service center is supported through the partnership of the following agencies:

-* Indicates agencies who will be co-located at some capacity at the juvenile service center.
-The juvenile service center is sponsored by the Denver Crime Prevention and Control Commission.
+* Indicates agencies who will be co-located in some capacity at the Juvenile Service Center.

 Pat Hedrick, DJSC Director

 Phone: (720) 913-8980